kevinkiklee/kevinkiklee/content/posts/rambles/20171227-six-months/index.md

 True story:  I was at an on-site for an amazing company.
 After the phone screen, they told me they were going to ask me an architecture question at the on-site.
 I was concerned.
 I knew nothing about the subject, and there was to be absolutely no BS-ing allowed since my interviewer was a MIT CS grad.
 I frantically Googled trying to learn this substantial subject over a weekend (*lol*).

 Then I finally came across this article:  [Scalable Web Architecture and Distributed Systems](http://www.aosabook.org/en/distsys.html) (Chapter 1 of the book).
-I read it several that weekend, and attempted my best to digest the material.
+I read it several times that weekend, and attempted my best to digest the material.
 I whiteboarded what I learned to a friend twice.
 It worked.
 I was asked *"How would you design a multiplayer tic tac toe game for 10 million users per month?"*.
 I applied the concepts learned from the article to solve the problem.
 And I got the offer.

 Use the above article as the starting point, and start Googling each concept.